nswarm/protox/README.md

 ### Crates
 - cli: Thin wrapper to run the main library as a binary.
 - generator: The core library that does the IDL -> code generation.
+- proto_options: Custom protobuf options used to customize renderer output.

 ### Key Modules
 - generator: Handles command line parsing into a `Config` class used by the other modules.
 - protoc: Handles running the protobuf compiler `protoc` to generate the descriptor set file.
 It can also run protoc directly to generate protobuf code for various languages (See Built-in Support above).
 - context: Template context objects serialized to json for the rendering process.
-- proto_options: Custom protobuf options used to customize renderer output.
 - renderer/scripted_renderer: Handles converting a protobuf descriptor set file to a set of template context objects, and rendering those templates to files.
 - renderer/template_renderer: Handles converting a protobuf descriptor set file to a set of template context objects, and rendering those templates to files.

 ### Protobuf Compiler

 The way that **protoc**, the protobuf compiler, works is it is an executable that can run another executable as a plugin, passing it data on stdin and receiving results on stdout.
-For this to work inside of protox, we have the **cli** executable call the protoc executable with our **protoc-plugin** executable. **protoc-plugin** then calls into our **core** library code.
+For this to work inside of `protox`, we have the **cli** executable call the protoc executable with our **protoc-plugin** executable. **protoc-plugin** then calls into our **core** library code.

 The **protoc** executable is assumed to be on your PATH.
 You can directly specify which protoc to use by setting the environment variable `PROTOC_EXE` to the path of the executable.